vasugarg/RandomWalksGraphX/README.md

 - **Sending Messages**: After the vertex program, messages are generated for the next iteration.
 In the context of our random walks, the vertices send messages along their outgoing edges to propagate the walk.

 - **Message Combiner**: Messages destined for the same vertex are combined to streamline processing.
 For our random walk, this might involve merging paths or matcher values.

+## Logging
+We are using custom log4j.properties under src/main/resources to redirect the logs for the spark application to logs/ folder.
+Make sure to create the folder if not already present

 ## Conclusion